nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/wifi.rst

 The RF medium also necessitates security to achieve privacy of the over-the-air packet transmissions.
 Again, multiple schemes are available depending on the version of the standard in use, though over time the older schemes tend to be deprecated as vulnerabilities emerge.
-The schemes are referred to as Wi-Fi Protected Access (WPA), with WPA3 being the latest version (mandated for all new Wi-Fi Alliance certifications).
+The schemes are referred to as Wi-Fi Protected Access (WPA™), with WPA3™ being the latest version (mandated for all new Wi-Fi Alliance® certifications).

 .. _ug_wifi_stack: